Tatum Leukemia patient

 Making a big splash on Tatum’s life

-From the staff in oncology, ICU and surgery to the team in physical and occupational therapy, Tatum’s family estimates that 80 to 100 people at Children’s Health℠ Dallas Campus helped save their daughter’s life.
+From the staff in oncology, ICU and surgery to the team in occupational therapy, Tatum’s family estimates that 80 to 100 people at Children’s Health℠ Dallas Campus helped save their daughter’s life.
 But one really stood out to Tatum – her oncology nurse, Brittney Lanier.
 And she felt the same about Tatum.
 Brittany loved getting to know Tatum and helping her get stronger both inside the hospital and out at Camp John Marc.

 About Children’s Health Dallas Campus